 Cash flow is of vital importance to the health of a municipality.
-The Local Government: Municipal Finance Management Act, 2003 requires that a municipality must establish an appropriate and effective cash management and investment policy.
+The Local Government: Municipal Finance Management Act, 2003 (Act 56 of 2003) requires that a municipality must establish an appropriate and effective cash management and investment policy.
 Under this policy, the municipality must: